-In 2021 our second annual Shiraz Wine Day will be held on Thursday, 22 July, and thereafter we hope that the tradition will continue on the fourth Thursday of July each year.
+In 2023 our third annual Shiraz Wine Day will be held on Thursday, 27 July, and thereafter we hope that the tradition will continue on the fourth Thursday of July each year.

 Whether you’re based in Australia and call it Shiraz, or prefer the stylistic change of Syrah, there’s much to be celebrated about the diversity of this style.
 Let’s call it Shiraz with some extra pizzazz, because there’s so much complexity and breadth to the styles being made down under in Australia and New Zealand.
 It’s also the perfect excuse to discover a different drop or go back and enjoy one of your favourite producers.
 Some of the facts:

-- In the 2020 vintage, Shiraz compared with other varieties increased its share by one percentage point to 45 per cent of all red varieties and 25 per cent of the total crush.
+- In the 2021 vintage, Shiraz compared with other varieties increased its share by one percentage point to 46 per cent of all red varieties and two percentage point to 27 per cent of the total crush.